& Construction

 Professional CAD/CAM tools built on Inventor and AutoCAD

-Early motion capture was used in the 1990s in video games such as Virtua Fighter 1 & 2 and in movies like Batman Forever and Star Wars: Episode I—The Phantom Menace, with its character Jar Jar Binks.
-An interesting bridge between mocap and P-Cap occurred famously in the early 2000s with Andy Serkis’ portrayal of Gollum in The Lord of the Rings: The Two Towers and The Return of the King.
-While that role utilized a new real-time motion capture system (and is sometimes called performance capture), the producers captured his performance in several stages.
-Since then, performance capture technology has evolved to capture an entire performance in real-time, while also being less physically encumbering on the actors.
+An interesting bridge between mocap and performance capture occurred in the early 2000s, with Andy Serkis’ portrayal of Gollum in The Lord of the Rings: The Two Towers (2002) and The Return of the King (2003).
+The role used a new real-time motion capture system (now often called performance capture), and the producers captured the actor’s performance in several stages.

 Performance capture technology adds a luster to CGI productions that’s difficult, if not impossible, to create without it.